samjwu/ObjectDetector/README.md

 # Object Detector

-Object detection using PyTorch and You Only Look Once (YOLO) algorithm
+Object detection using PyTorch and You Only Look Once (YOLO) algorithm.

 ![Object Detector](output/output_animals.jpeg)